 Room: GHH G13

-Fulfills a course requirement in the Graphic Design Core Concentration.
-Introduces students to fundamental design process and problem- solving skills through the use of graphic design principles & elements.
-Exposure to both the intellectual and technical challenges of graphic design communication results in a series of introductory level visual solutions.
+This class fulfills a course requirement in the Graphic Design Core Concentration.
+It Introduces students to fundamental design process and problem- solving skills through the use of graphic design principles & elements.
+Exposure to both the intellectual and technical challenges, of graphic design communication results in a series of introductory level visual solutions.
 In conjunction with design problems, students are exposed to information about the current design industry including related design technology.
-Upon completion, all projects are developed .to industry standard presentation level with an emphasis on basic craftsmanship skills.
+Upon completion, all projects are developed to industry standard presentation level with an emphasis on basic craftsmanship skills.

 - Gain a baisc understanding of the many underlying principals of graphic design.